If your family is anything like ours then you must surely know that wrapping virtually anything in a tortilla can only make it better.

-Wrapping pretty much anything in a tortilla always makes it taste better, right?
-Tortillas are an amazing go-to item for weekday dinners, family gatherings, Mexican food-themed nights, and many other occasions.
+Tortillas are an amazing go-to for weekday dinners, family gatherings, Mexican nights and many more occasions.

-If you have ever stopped to think about how many types of fillers and preservatives go into store-bought tortillas, then you may have opted to make your own.
-Home-made tortillas are also ideal for anyone with gluten intolerance or wheat allergy.
+If you have ever stopped to think about how many types of fillers and preservatives go into store-bought tortillas you may have decided to make your own.
+This is ideal for anyone with gluten intolerance or a wheat allergy.

-Not only are they healthier, but they also taste better when you know exactly what ingredients have gone into them.
+Not only is it healthier but it is also tastier when you know exactly what ingredients go into your tortillas.

 8 Best Rated Tortilla Press